leobudima/elogii-blog/content/how-to-get-265-roi-with-elogii-s-route-planning-software.md

 Considering that route planning software is a BIG investment of time, money, and energy, it’s crucial to know whether or not all that effort made an impact on your business.

-(We’ll show you in a minute how eLogii makes that happen)
+(We’ll show you in a minute how eLogii makes that happen.)

 **Second**, your route planning results let you know if you need to change your approach.